Members of U.S. Congress Are Overwhelmingly Christian, Study Finds

-91% of the 115th Congress describe themselves as Christians
+91% of the 115th Congress describe themselves as Christians+ READ ARTICLE

 Most members of the U.S. Congress describe themselves as Christian, despite the declining number of adults in America who identify as Christian, according to a new Pew Research Center study.